Murder Mystery Game AI

 Add Extras

-Play with as many characters as you want.
+Play with up to 32 characters.
 Our game-changing AI engine will dynamically adapt the game and storyline based on the number of players you choose.